Pearson Chi-squared Conditional Randomization Test: A power analysis of the PCR test

-We next analyze the PCR test power when it is employed with the asymptotic threshold $\th^{\mathsf{asym}}_{L,\alpha}$. \begin{thm} Let $U_{n,L}$ be the PCR test statistic-- output of Algorithm \ref{algorithm: model-xz}, with the number of labels $L$, and number of counterfeits per sample $M$, where $M= KL-1$, and a score function $T$ that satisfies Assumptions \ref{assum: sr_continuity} and \ref{assum: dR-L1-integrable} with parameters $B,C$.
-In addition, suppose that the following lower bound holds for the conditional dependency power $\Delta_{T}(\cL(X,Z,Y) $:
+\begin{thm} Let $U_{\myg,L}$ be the PCR test statistic-- output of Algorithm \ref{algorithm: model-xz}, with the number of labels $L$, and number of counterfeits per sample $M$, where $M= KL-1$, and a score function $T$ that satisfies Assumptions \ref{assum: sr_continuity} and \ref{assum: dR-L1-integrable} with parameters $B,C$.
+In addition, suppose that the following lower bound holds for the conditional dependency power $\Delta(\cL(\bX, \bZ, \bY))$ for a positive $\eps$: